ibm-cloud-docs/watson-assistant/step-what-next.md

 1. Select the value you want to pass from the current action.
 You can select any available variable, or select **Expression** if you want to specify a different value.

 1. Click **Apply**.

+## Use an extension
+{: #use-extension}

+You can call an extension that has been added to your assistant in order to interact with an external service.
+For example, you might use an extension to interact with a ticketing or customer relationship management (CRM) system, or to retrieve real-time data such as mortgage rates or weather conditions.
+For more information about calling an extension, see [Calling an extension](/docs/watson-assistant?topic=watson-assistant-call-extension).

 ## Search for the answer ![Plus or higher plan only](images/plus.png)
 {: #search-for-answer}